Last updated on May 15th, 2019 at 10:04 pm

 What You Need To Know About Cleaning a Clearomizer

 Before you go taking apart your vaporizer, it is important to realize that you may not actually need to clean your device if it falls under certain standards.
-For example, some vaporizers offer exchangeable tanks that are inexpensive to replace.
+For example, some vaporizers offer exchangeable ecig tanks that are inexpensive to replace.
 Most of them come with unique flavors to choose from.
-In other words, if your vaporizer comes with an e-liquid tank that is not rebuildable then you likely won’t need to clean it.
-Typically, those tanks last for several months before you have to replace them, so keep that in mind.
+If your vaporizer comes with an e-cig tank that is not rebuildable then you likely won’t need to clean coils.
+Typically, those vape tanks last for several months before you have to replace them, so keep that in mind.
 Here are a few methods and tips every vaper should follow if they want to make sure that their vape performs as well as it was designed to.

-How to Clean your Atomizer Tank
+How to Clean your Atomizer

-- Fill your kitchen sink or a large pan with clean water.
+- Fill your kitchen sink or a large pan with water.
 Make sure you clean different tanks separately to keep the parts aligned.
 Remember to grab a towel before starting the process.
 Things are going to get icky.

 - Place your vaporizer or e-cig upside down prior to removing the tank from the battery.
 This prevents your e-Cig juice from spilling out if you have a bottom coil system.